How to Transfer an Amazon FBA Account Correctly

 Ensure your purchase agreement clearly states that your former business partner will retire their old email address and not use it for any future Amazon accounts.
 This prevents potential suspension issues down the line.

-Sample Scenario 2: From One Sole Proprietor To Another
+Scenario 2: From One Sole Proprietor To Another

 Transferring ownership of an Amazon account can be complex, especially when switching from one sole proprietor to another or from a sole proprietorship to an LLC.
 Sellers may worry about potential issues or how frequent ownership changes might appear to Amazon.